-Katherine Robinson's research explores issues in urban public space and everyday life in organisations.
-These interests come together in her ethnographic research in public libraries in south London and Berlin, in which she explores questions of urban multiculture, public participation and organisational capacity.
+My research explores issues in urban public space and everyday life in organisations.
+These interests come together in my ethnographic research in public libraries in south London and Berlin, which explores questions of urban multiculture, public participation and organisational capacity.

-Katherine joined Goldsmiths in 2014 as a researcher on the ‘Triaging Values’ project, with Monika Krause.
-The project examines how international NGOs make decisions about prioritisation and the allocation of resources.
+I joined Goldsmiths in 2014 as a researcher on the ‘Triaging Values’ project, with Monika Krause.
+The project examined how international NGOs make decisions about prioritisation and the allocation of resources.